smohiuddin/muslim.finance/README.md

 *Real Estate*

-Consider investing in real estate with your primary home and rental homes if you can afford.
+Consider investing in real estate with a primary home and rental homes if you can afford.
 Real estate forces you to be long term and there are many tax benefits.
 When evaluating rental homes, prioritize cash flow with some appreciation rather than just appreciation.

 ### What should I invest in the stock market?
+> Investing should be more like watching paint dry or watching grass grow.
+If you want excitement, take $800 and go to Las Vegas.

+- QQQ - Top 100 Nasdaq index of stocks.
+Nasdaq consists mainly of the top tech companies such as Amazon, Apple, Google, etc).
+- AMANX - Amana Income.
+Amana offers halal mutual funds.
+Amana Income invests in more stable companies.
+- AMAGX - Amana Growth.
+Amana Growth invests more aggressively primarily in tech companies.

 *Should I buy individual stocks?*